 One of the oldest settlements on the eastern Adriatic, Budva makes for a great day trip from Kotor, especially if you are visiting in the summer and wish to enjoy some beach time.

 Budva’s beautiful beaches are postcard worthy.
-Mogren Beach, just a stone’s throw from Old Town Budva, is one of the most gorgeous.
+Mogren Beach, just a stone’s throw from Old Town Budva, is one of the most gorgeous beaches in Montenegro.
 Mogren Beach, and other Budva beaches, understandably get crowded in the summer.

 If you prefer less lively beaches, you might want to take a boat trip out to Hawaii Island off the shore of Budva, where you’ll find less crowded but just as lovely beaches.